Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ## Using Alamofire with Combine
 On systems supporting the Combine framework, Alamofire offers the ability to publish responses using a custom `Publisher` type.
 These publishers work much like Alamofire's response handlers.
-They are chained onto requests and like response handlers, should come after other API like `validate()`.
+They are chained onto requests and, like response handlers, should come after other API like `validate()`.
 For example:

 ```swift
 AF.request(...).publishDecodable(type: DecodableType.self)